vkuhlmann/highlight-latex/README.md

-# Latex codemarkup
+# LaTeX code highlighting for LaTeX documents

 The code I use for showing LaTeX code in LaTeX.
+More info coming soon.